 This section allows you to plan where your business will be situated and what makes that location ideal.
 Even if your business will not have a physical location, it’s still important to plan the logistics for service delivery.
 Some important considerations include;

 - Accessibility of the location if it’s a physical one

 - External considerations like government incentives

 Management and Personnel Profile

 The ability of a business to succeed is greatly influenced by the quality of talent it brings on board.
-Failing to attract the right talent may lead to failure delivering on the business’s services.
+Failing to attract the right talent may lead to failure in delivering the business’s services.

-On the other hand, talent is expensive, hiring too much of it too early may cause cash-flow problems.
+On the other hand, talent is expensive, and hiring too much of it too early may cause cash-flow problems.
 Hiring when starting a business is, therefore, a fine balancing act.